matthieuaguilera/WYB-Toolbox/README.md

 # WYB-Toolbox
 WYB is a tool to postprocess behavioral data extracted from DeepLabCut to obtain Behavior apparatus normalized coordinates, Animal cinetics in the apparatus and posture normalized coordinates.

+This toolbox is described in the Aguilera et al.,2025 paper mentionned at the end of the document in "Reference and Citation"

 ## Preparation
 Need to store in a file all your original video in avi or mp4 format Need to store in anor-ther file all your csv tables extracted from DeepLabCut